-Fall is here again.
+Fall is just about here again.
 Time to escape into the woods.
 The leaves have started to turn, the air is crisp, the world is letting out its annual sigh of relief.
 We can join it, if only for a minute, with a walk among the trees.
+Time to identify your maple trees!

-As it happens, fall is also a great time for you to make good on your goal of identifying some maples (or some more maples) for your beginner, hobby or backyard maple sugar making operation.
+Fall is a great time for you to make good on your goal of identifying some maples (or some more maples) for your DIY maple syrup making operation.

 Did you know?
-Any tree in the maple family that is 10 inches in diameter at chest height can be tapped to make syrup.
+You can make maple syrup from any tree in the maple family that is 10 inches in diameter at chest height.
 So, grab a tape measure and some marking tape, and take a moment in the trees.
 You’ll be glad you did

 .
-The sugar content of the sap is lower than with sugar maples, so it takes a bit more work to boil down to syrup, but the syrup tastes just the same.
+The sugar content of the sap is lower than with sugar maples.
+That means it takes a bit more work to boil down to syrup, but the syrup tastes just the same.
 And reds are what we have near the house.
 So we use them.

 The red maple leaf: three lobes, saw-tooth edges, turns red in fall.